Clarendon Shopping Centre: 2010s changes

 In 2012, a plan was put forward to extend the centre floorspace by 10%: replacing the section near Shoe Lane with a three-storey extension, to house H&M. Prior to construction of the extension, archaeologists carried out an excavation beneath the site to discover remains of occupation from the 17th century and earlier.
 The new H&M store opened in 2014.

 Following the reopening of Westgate Oxford in October 2017, the branch of Zara within the centre moved to the Westgate, vacating its unit in the Clarendon.
 The site was taken over by TK Maxx, who opened their store on 30 May 2019, to queues of shoppers.
-The conversion of the store retained the stone in a stockroom marking the boundary of the parish of St Michael at the North Gate, which is supposedly the oldest of the boundary stones; the ceremony to mark the boundary still passes through the centre.
+The conversion of the store retained the stone in a stockroom marking the boundary of the parish of St Michael at the North Gate, which is supposedly the oldest of the boundary stones; the ceremony to mark the boundary still passed through the centre as of 2019.

-Stores

-The centre has twenty-three stores and food outlets as of November 2019, including those intended to open in the near future.
+The centre had 23 stores and food outlets as of November 2019, including those intended to open in the near future.
 These included TK Maxx, H&M and Gap Outlet.
 In total, the centre has 145000 sqft of space.

+2020s redevelopment

+In February 2021, an application was submitted to demolish and rebuild the centre, incorporating student accommodation and offices, with the application being approved by Oxford City Council in April 2022.
+The mall was boarded up in 2023.

+In 2024, the Centre was bought by Israeli-Canadian investor Roy Sebag from Lothbury Investment Management.
+The centre was fully closed in 2025, and in 2026 a subsidiary of Sebag's Goldmoney Properties submitted a new planning application for the redevelopment of the centre.
+As of April 2026, demolition was underway.